Flounder Gigging - The Complete Guide

 - When someone walks from the front of the boat to the back of the boat it may raise the trolling motor of the water and make a bunch of noise which can scare fish off

 - Trolling motors draw a significant amount of power which, in combination with flounder lights, can suck the juice out of a deep cycle battery pretty quickly.
+You can combat this by running your trolling motor on a generator.

 - Trolling motors stir up the bottom which causes muddy water in areas you pass while gigging, so if you miss a fish and have to turn around it will be very difficult to find it again.